MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/papermill-parameterization.md

 ---
-title: Parameterization of Notebooks in Azure Data Studio
+title: Parameterization of Notebooks in Azure Data Studio with Papermill.
-description: This tutorial shows how you can create a parameterized notebook in ADS. ms.topic: how-to ms.prod: azure-data-studio ms.technology: azure-data-studio
+description: This tutorial shows how you can create a parameterized notebook in ADS with Papermill. ms.topic: how-to ms.prod: azure-data-studio ms.technology: azure-data-studio